SynrgStudio/imagemeasurer/README.md

 6. Hover lines to reveal handles and adjust endpoints if needed.
 7. Export results with `Export CSV` or `Export TXT`.

-## Deploy to GitHub Pages

-1. Push these files to a GitHub repository.
-2. Go to `Settings > Pages`.
-3. Under `Build and deployment`, choose:
-   - `Source: Deploy from a branch`
-   - `Branch: main (root)`
-4. Save and wait for the public URL.

 ## Local development

 You can open `index.html` directly, or run a tiny local server.